Cyfrin/moccasin/docs/source/index.rst

         config              View the Moccasin configuration.
-        explorer            Work with block explorers to get data. inspect             Inspect compiler data of a contract.
+        explorer            Work with block explorers to get data. inspect             Inspect compiler data of a contract. deployments         View deployments of the project from your DB.

     options:
     -h, --help            show this help message and exit